 Draping a saree nice and tight is essential, especially during the wedding season.
 You need your saree to stay strong while you amaze everyone on the dance floor.
 Here are a few moves you can dance to, after wearing your saree.

 How To Take Care Of Your Saree

 Be it silk, cotton, georgette, chiffon or tissue, draping a saree brings out the feminine side in you.
-But taking care of your precious sarees, organising them neatly and maintaining them can be tough.
-Here are a few ways you can care for your saree.
+But taking care of your precious sarees, organising them neatly and maintaining them can be tough, especially if it’s a white saree.

 1. Cotton Saree

 - Before washing a cotton saree for the first time, soak it for 10-15 minutes in a bucket of warm water mixed with rock salt

 - Wash the saree separately as dark colours tend to bleed